gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

 4. How can comprehensive documentation improve API adoption?

 ## 🆘 Troubleshooting

+**Issue**: BooksController errors (ApplicationDbContext not found) **Solution**: You should NOT have any BooksController files.
+Delete any Controllers/V1/BooksController.cs or Controllers/V2/BooksController.cs files.
+This exercise uses your existing ProductsController from Exercise 1 & 2.

 **Issue**: 'AuthorizeAttribute' could not be found **Solution**: Add `using Microsoft.AspNetCore.Authorization;` to your controller files.